-Those with low socio-economic status, minority groups, and other subpopulations face unique challenges in situations where access to science could prove essential.
+Those with low socio-economic status, minority groups, and other underserved populations face unique challenges in situations where access to science could prove essential.

 Consider climate change.
-While almost everyone will be exposed to climate change impacts, certain subpopulations who are most sensitive to disturbances and least able to adapt to them will suffer most (e.g., USGCRP 2018: 548).
-These groups face more severe economic, infrastructural, health, and even crime consequences (Watts et al. 2018, White 2017).
+While almost everyone will be exposed to climate change impacts, certain subpopulations who are most sensitive to disturbances and least able to adapt to them will suffer most (e.g., USGCRP 2018, 548).
+These groups face more severe economic, infrastructural, health, and even crime consequences (Watts et al. 2018; White 2017).
 These same populations face distinct health threats.
-Here, racial, ethnic, and socioeconomic disparities have grown over the past forty years (Krieger et al. 2008), and these inequities will likely continue to increase due to emerging technologies, automation, and environmental hazards (Arcaya and Figueroa 2017).
-The devastating result of these health disparities is exemplified by the COVID-19 pandemic, with Black and Latino mortality 3 to 4 times greater than that for White Americans (Andrasfay and Goldman 2021).
+Here, racial, ethnic, and socio-economic disparities have grown over the past forty years (Krieger et al. 2008), and these inequities will likely continue to increase due to emerging technologies, automation, and environmental hazards (Arcaya and Figueroa 2017).
+The devastating result of these health disparities is exemplified by the COVID-19 pandemic, with Black and Latino mortality three to four times higher than that for White Americans (Andrasfay and Goldman 2021).
 To get a sense of the scale, consider that, by one estimate, COVID-19 would need to cause 400,000 excess White deaths to equal the lowest mortality rate recorded for Blacks (Wrigley-Field 2020).
-Inequities also emerged during COVID-19 regarding economic hardships: in one state, Black adults were over 3 times more likely than Whites to experience food insecurity or unemployment while those without a college degree were twice as likely to experience food insecurity relative to those with some college (Perry 2021).
-In each of these circumstances - climate change, health, and COVID-19 - unequal access to science-based technology such as resilient crops and flood safeguards, medical screenings, and vaccines, contributes to the disparities.
+Inequities also emerged during COVID-19 regarding economic hardships: in one state, Black adults were over three times more likely than Whites to experience food insecurity or unemployment, while those without a college degree were twice as likely to experience food insecurity relative to those with some college (Perry 2021).
+In each of these circumstances - climate change, health, and COVID-19 - unequal access to science-based technology such as resilient crops, flood safeguards, medical screenings, and vaccines contributes to disparities.

 A distinct type of disparity concerns variation in science literacy, interest, and attitudes.
-For example, while there is no gender gap in science ability or achievement early in life, women have less positive attitudes toward science and weaker science self-concepts later on (e.g., Weinburgh 1995, Jones et al. 2000).
-Additionally, racial and ethnic minorities often have significantly less confidence in science and are less scientifically literate (Plutzer 2013, Allum et al. 2018).
-Religion is another factor that introduces heterogeneity into science opinions, with those who hold particular belief systems less supportive of certain types of scientific research (e.g., stem cell, nanotechnology) (Nisbet 2005, Brossard et al. 2009) and less trusting of scientists (Brewer and Ley 2013).
-Socio-economic status also matters with those at higher levels drawing more on ideological frames of reference (Ballew et al. 2020).
+For example, while there is no gender gap in science ability or achievement early in life, women have less positive attitudes toward science and weaker science self-concepts later on (e.g., Jones, Howe, & Rua 2000; Weinburgh 1995).
+Additionally, racial and ethnic minorities often have significantly less confidence in science and are less scientifically literate (Allum et al. 2018;

+Plutzer 2013; although see below discussion).
+Religion is another factor that introduces heterogeneity into science opinions, with those who hold particular belief systems less supportive of certain types of scientific research (e.g., stem cell, nanotechnology) (Brossard et al. 2009; Nisbet 2005) and less trusting of scientists (Brewer and Ley 2013).
+Socio-economic status also matters, with those at higher levels drawing more on ideological frames of reference (Ballew et al. 2020).

 These experiential and belief inequities about science reveal that different populations need to be studied on their own terms.
-This is essential for the development of science-based interventions.
-Yet, there continues to be insufficient data on many of these groups.
-We focus on the collection of survey data, since such an approach allows for the standardized collection of information about different groups, across various topics.
+This is essential for the development of science-based interventions and for advancing science: interactions with varied populations can generate new questions and insights.
+Put another way, the failure to study diverse groups not only introduces a moral threat concerning access to/use of science and representation in science, but also an epistemological threat by undermining the incorporation of varied perspectives and concerns.
+Nevertheless, there continues to be insufficient data on, and engagement with, many groups.
+We focus on the collection of survey data, since such an approach allows for the standardized collection of information about different groups across various topics.